-A student is placed on academic probation when failing to meet the appropriate course grade or lab/clinical requirements or, in some cases, academic performance.
-The following result in automatic academic probation:
+A student is placed on Academic Probation when failing to meet the appropriate course grade or lab/clinical requirements or in some cases of academic performance.
+The following results in automatic academic probation:

-- Failure to maintain a 2.0 grade point average (GPA) each semester/session in nursing; as well as any Bellin College general education courses. - Failure to attain a C or better in any nursing course. - Failure to attain a C or better in a required nursing or general education course. - Receipt of an unsatisfactory final clinical evaluation. - Failure to attain a P in any pass/fail nursing course. - Failure to meet the terms or expected outcomes of classroom/lab and/or clinical monitoring.
+- Failure to maintain a 2.0 grade point average (GPA) each semester/session in medical imaging as well as any Bellin College general education courses. - Failure to maintain a 2.0 GPA each semester in Bellin College major and general education course and summer semester in Diagnostic Medical Sonography and Radiologic Science as well as any Bellin College general education courses. - Failure to attain a C or better in a Diagnostic Medical Sonography and Radiologic Science courses. - Failure to attain a C or better in a required general education course. - Receipt of an unsatisfactory final clinical evaluation. - Failure to attain a P in any pass/fail Diagnostic Medical Sonography and Radiologic Science courses. - Failure to meet the terms or expected outcomes of classroom/lab, and/or clinical monitoring.